Note: This is part three of a multi-part series exploring the various units within the U.K. Special Forces (UKSF).

 Those who have passed stage one have to pass jungle training.
 This takes place in the deep jungles of Belize.
 Candidates learn the essentials of surviving and patrolling in harsh conditions.
 Operators on UKSF jungle patrols may have to endure for weeks behind enemy lines in four-man patrols, surviving on rations.
 There is a mental component being tested here — not just physical fitness or toughness.
 SBS teams need men who can work under relentless pressure in horrendous environments.

 Selection Phase Three – Escape & Evasion and Tactical Questioning (TQ)

-During the escape and evasion (E&E) element, candidates are given brief instruction on techniques to be used during E&E situations.
-Candidates are then let loose in the countryside wearing World War II-style coats, given instructions to make their way to a series of waypoints without being captured by a hunter force.
+During the escape and evasion (E&E) element, candidates are given brief instructions on techniques to be used during E&E situations.
+Candidates are then let loose in the countryside wearing World War II-style coats.
+They have to make their way to a series of waypoints without being captured by a hunter force.
 This lasts for three days, after which candidates report for the tactical questioning portion of the assessment.